Mohamed-Twfik/Friend-Nexus/Docs/Details.md

 - Add OAuth using google and other platforms

+- The user has the capability to generate and submit reports directly to the platform's administrator.

 - Event Planning: Organize events within groups or among friends, making it easier to coordinate gatherings and activities.

 - Integration with External Platforms: Seamlessly integrate Connectify with other social media platforms, allowing for cross-platform connectivity and sharing.